mcindoe/meal-prep/Additions.md

-- Soups
+- [X] Soups
-	- Chicken Soup
+	- [X] Chicken Soup
-- Main Courses
+- [ ] Main Courses
-	- Burgers
+	- [X] Burgers
-	- Parmesan Crusted Chicken Breast
+	- [X] Parmesan Crust Baked Chicken
-	- Turkey Sweet Potato Shepherds Pie
+	- [X] Turkey Sweet Potato Shepherds Pie
-	- Lemon Leek Linguine
+	- [X] Lemon Leek Linguine
+	- [X] Chicken and Leek Pie
-	- Chicken Piccata
+	- [X] Chicken Piccata
-	- Filled Peppers
+	- [ ] Filled Peppers
-	- Homemade Pizza
+	- [ ] Homemade Pizza
-		- Roberta's Recipe not the other one
+		- [ ] Roberta's Recipe not the other one
 			- Needs to add a pizza sauce, cheese, pepperoni (or call this pizza toppings)
 			- Shredded mozarella cheese
 			- Pizza sauce
-		- Write the ingredients exactly as is: e.g. 00 Flour
+		- [ ] Write the ingredients exactly as is: e.g. 00 Flour
-	- Chicken Saltimbocca
+	- [ ] Chicken Saltimbocca
-	- Slow-Cooker Beef Bourguignon
+	- [ ] Slow-Cooker Beef Bourguignon
-	- Slow cooker honey garlic chicken and veggies
+	- [ ] Slow cooker honey garlic chicken and veggies
-	- Saag Paneer
+	- [ ] Saag Paneer
-	- Curry lentils in crock pot
+	- [ ] Curry lentils in crock pot
-	- Slow-cooker chicken tikka masala
+	- [ ] Slow-cooker chicken tikka masala
-	- Lebanese chicken with Tahdig
+	- [ ] Lebanese chicken with Tahdig

-	- Chicken and Leek Pie
+- [ ] Add a helper script which displays just what is and is not in the main meal configuration
+- [ ] The current setup I have on maximising the forward choice causes some issues with the first meal.
+Maybe I should just randomly choose from the available choices.
+If I have a sufficiently high number of meals, then this won't be an issue.
+I'm just worried about running out of meals, but that could not be an issue.
+It won't be for our use case - we will have quite a large universe